dannsam/xenko-docs/manual/virtual-reality/enable-vr.md

     >
     >* Item 1: OpenVR
     >
-    >This means your game will use the Oculus API if an Oculus Rift device is connected, and the OpenVR API if another device (such as a Vive) is connected.
+    >This means your game uses the Oculus API if an Oculus Rift device is connected, and the OpenVR API if another device (eg a Vive) is connected.

 7. Enable **VRRendererSettings**.